joyjoanne/GetCleanDataCourseProject/README.md

 This repository contains:
 - README.md that describes the general idea on how to navigate and what to expect in this repository
 - run_analysis.R script that takes the raw dataset from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
-The script merges and tidy the training and test sets to create one dataset called alldata.
-It then extracts only the measurements on the mean and standard deviation for each measurement from the alldata.
-The script uses descriptive activity names to name the activities in the data set and appropriately labels the data set with descriptive variable names.
-Finally, it creates a second, independent tidy data set called summary that compiles the average of each variable for each activity and each subject.
+The script merges and tidies the training and test sets to create one dataset called alldata.
+It then extracts only the measurements on the mean and standard deviation for each measurement from the alldata using dplyr's select() and contains function.
+The script uses descriptive activity names to name the activities in the data set and appropriately labels the data set with descriptive variable names using dplyr's match function.
+Finally, it creates a second, independent tidy data set called summary that compiles the average of each variable for each activity and each subject using dplyr's chain method and group_by and summarise_each functions.
-- a codebook.md that describes the origin of the raw data, transformations performed to tidy the data and the list of variables in the output Summary.txt file
+- a codebook.md that describes the origin of the raw data, transformations performed to tidy the data and the list of variables in the output Summary.txt file.
 - Summary.txt file which is the output file of run_analysis.R.
 It contains the average of each variable for each activity and each subject.

 If you wish to run my run_analysis.R file, make sure you download and unzip the raw dataset from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to your local harddrive.
 Set your working directory to the "./UCI HAR Dataset" path.
 To double check, type the command list.files(path).
 You will find the train and test folders as well as activity_labels, features, features_info and README text files.
 After the script ends, an output file called Summary.txt will be generated in the same folder.

-I hope this readme.md provide you a good sense of my repository.
+I hope this README.md provide you a good sense of my repository.
 Enjoy and thank you for visiting this page.
 Joanne Lee